pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 Counter(1)
 ```

 [^1]: Here we follow roughly Cassandras: Discrete Event Systems, 2008, p.
 27 and don't attempt to define what an "event" is.
-"We only wish to emphasize that an event should be thought of as occurring instantaneously and causing transitions from one state value to another."
+"We only wish to emphasize that an event should be thought of as occurring instantaneously and eventually causing transitions from one state value to another."
+[^2]: This means simply a computational action.
+It does not have to be a state transition of the represented system.
+It could be also a check if an event is feasible.
-[^2]: This is faster because you avoid type instabilities associated with [global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables-1).
+[^3]: This is faster because you avoid type instabilities associated with [global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables-1).